-‘A once-in-a-lifetime find’: Archeologists discover rare mosaic floor at south London construction site
+A ‘once-in-a-lifetime’ find: Archaeologists discover rare mosaic floor at South London construction site

-MOLA conservators are expected to be on the site from this week to assess the mosaics and later transport them to the museum for conservation.
-Long-term, the plan is for the mosaics to be put on display.
+MOLA conservators are expected to be on the site starting this week to assess the mosaics and later transport them to the museum for conservation.
+The long-term plan is for the mosaics to be put on display.

-Antonietta Lerz, a senior archaeologist at MOLA who supervised the excavation with her colleague Dave Saxby, described the mosaics in an email to The Washington Post as a “once-in-a-lifetime” find because of its “size, rarity and preservation.”
+Antonietta Lerz, a senior archaeologist at MOLA who supervised the excavation with her colleague Dave Saxby, described the mosaics in an email to The Washington Post as a “once-in-a-lifetime” find because of their “size, rarity and preservation.”

 When the Romans ruled over Britain from the mid-1st to the early 5th century, they established their capital, Londinium, where the city of London is now — which is why Southwark is known to contain many Roman relics.
 Previous discoveries on the site include coins, jewelry and copper bowls.